blueskinlizard/EvoDilemma/README.md

 ### ✅ Evolution Engine
 - Fitness-based selection and pruning
 - Memory-aware agent evaluation
-- Neuroevolution using PyTorch (no backpropagation)
+- Neuroevolution using PyTorch (no backpropagation, agents progressively get better through neurevolution, where agent fitness is calculated, and the top 25% get to further reproduce)

 ### 🔁 Strategy Simulation
 - Iterated Prisoner’s Dilemma tournaments